 And if the idea of reward isn’t strong enough motivation, try raising the stakes.

 “The way you raise the stakes is not by thinking about what good things will happen if you do it,” Johnson says.
 “You tip it on its head and use loss aversion theory.
-We're 2.2 times more motivated by what we lose them than by what we gain.
+We're 2.2 times more motivated by what we lose than by what we gain.
 So if you're thinking of doing something new, ask yourself: What will I lose if I don't do this?“

 It’s not just the vibe that’s shifting